Obasoro/Darey.io-PBL-Project/Project-18-AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM. PART 3 – REFACTORING.md

 The above architecture is to carried out using terraform ans was done in Project-16 and 17 respectively.
 But in this project, we would be sung modules and s3 bucket as backend configuration.

+Here is our plan to Re-initialize Terraform to use S3 backend:

+- Add S3 and DynamoDB resource blocks before deleting the local state file
+- Update terraform block to introduce backend and locking
+- Re-initialize terraform
+- Delete the local tfstate file and check the one in S3 bucket
+- Add outputs
+- terraform apply